humanitec/about/README.md

 # Our Vision

-Is best described here.
-It helps you understand why we get up in the morning.

-# Our Principals in Product-Design

-Are best described here.
-It helps you understand how we make product design decisions.
+We are still busy writing it down.
+Will be available shortly.

-# Our roadmap
+# Our Roadmap
 We are sharing our quarterly roadmap at the beginning of each quarter and evaluate what we achieved at the end of each quarter.
 We also have a high-level backlog of feature for future quarters.
 All the details are listed in [docs/roadmap.md](docs/roadmap.md).

-# Our docs-site
+# Our Docs-Site
 Documentation is important to understand the basic concepts, the features, as well as to learn how to onboard to Humanitec in 10 minutes.
 All of this can be found [here](https://docs.humanitec.com).

-# Other resources
+# Other Resources

 ## Our Blog